Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Introduction

 Our motivation is from the two-dimensional Liouville quantum gravity (LQG) introduced in \cite{P81}.
 The mathematical model for LQG can be formally described as a Riemannian ``manifold" with tensor of the form

 where $X$ is a Gaussian free field (GFF) on (say) a torus $\mathbb T$ and $\gamma \in [0, 2)$ is a parameter.
-Note the realization of GFF is a generalized function rather than a function.
-A fundamental question yet to understand is on the LQG geometry.
-The volume of this ``manifold" is well-defined, say set up by the theory of Gaussian multiplicative chaos for log-correlated Gaussian fields \cite{Kahane} (see also \cite{RV14}), and is (in some context) refereed to as the LQG measure.
+Note the realization of the GFF is a generalized function rather than a function.
+A fundamental question yet to be understood is on the LQG geometry.
+The volume of this ``manifold" is well-defined, say set up by the theory of Gaussian multiplicative chaos for log-correlated Gaussian fields \cite{Kahane} (see also \cite{RV14}), and is (in some context) referred to as the LQG measure.
 In a celebrated work \cite{DS11}, it is proved that the famous KPZ formula \cite{KPZ88} (for more background and references, see \cite{DS11}) holds for the LQG measure.
 However, people know little about the metric of this ``manifold".
-Despite intensive research, it remains an important open problem to even rigorously make sense of \eqref{eq-LQG-tensor}.
-For seminal works in this direction, see \cite{MS15, BMS15}.
+Despite intensive research, it remains an important open problem to even rigorously make sense of \eqref{eq-LQG-tensor} except when $\gamma = \sqrt{8/3}$.
+For seminal works in this direction, see \cite{MS15, BMS15, MS15b}.

-In light of \eqref{eq-LQG-tensor}, it is natural to consider the discrete analogue of the LQG metric on two-dimensional discrete Gaussian free field $\{\eta_{N, v}\}$ (say, with Dirichlet boundary condition by convention), which is a special instance of log-correlated Gaussian fields with covariance $\E \eta_{N, u} \eta_{N, v}$ given by the Green function of simple random walk killed at exiting the boundary $\partial V_N$.
+In light of \eqref{eq-LQG-tensor}, it is natural to consider the discrete analogue of the LQG metric on a two-dimensional discrete Gaussian free field $\{\eta_{N, v}\}$ (say, with Dirichlet boundary condition by convention), which is a special instance of log-correlated Gaussian fields with covariance $\E \eta_{N, u} \eta_{N, v}$ given by the Green function of simple random walk killed at exiting the boundary $\partial V_N$.
 For $u, v\in V_N$, we define the discrete analog of the LQG measure as a random probability measure $\mu_\gamma$ on $V_N$ by